Quantifying multilevel coherence and multipartite correlation based on $\alpha$-affinity: Introduction

 Quantum coherence and quantum entanglement both originate from the quantum superposition principle.
-Numerous coherence measures \cite{BaumgratzCramerPRL2014,NapoliBromleyPRL2016,YuPRA2017,StreltsovAdessoRMP2017,JinFeiPRA2018,GirolamiPRL2014,WinterYangPRL2016,RanaParasharPRA2016,RasteginPRA2016,BuSinghPRL2017,XiongKumarPRA2019,MuthuganesanPLA2021,ShiPRA2024,WangEPJD2025} and entanglement measures \cite{VedralPlenioPRL1997,VedralPlenioPRA1998,VidalWernerPRA2002,HorodeckiRMP2009,GuhneToth2009,MaChenPRA2011,XieEberlyPRL2021,LiGaoYanPRA2024} have been proposed, and research on the relationship between these two resources has begun \cite{StreltsovSinghPRL2015,MaYadinPRL2016,QiGaoYanJPA2017,ChitambarHsiehPRL2016,HuFanPRA2017,ZhuMaPRA2017,KimLeePRA2022,KodukhovKronbergPRA2023}.
-For the conversion between coherence and bipartite entanglement, a rigorous and comprehensive framework has been established \cite{StreltsovSinghPRL2015}, and the quantitatively or operationally equivalent between coherence and entanglement has been demonstrated.
-The relationship between quantum coherence and quantum discord has been investigated \cite{MaYadinPRL2016}, and the process of converting quantum coherence into quantum correlations has been quantified \cite{MaYadinPRL2016}.
+Numerous coherence measures \cite{BaumgratzCramerPRL2014,NapoliBromleyPRL2016,YuPRA2017,StreltsovAdessoRMP2017,JinFeiPRA2018,GirolamiPRL2014,WinterYangPRL2016,RanaParasharPRA2016,RasteginPRA2016,BuSinghPRL2017,XiongKumarPRA2019,MuthuganesanPLA2021,ShiPRA2024,WangEPJD2025} and entanglement measures \cite{VedralPlenioPRL1997,VedralPlenioPRA1998,VidalWernerPRA2002,HorodeckiRMP2009,GuhneToth2009,MaChenPRA2011,XieEberlyPRL2021,LiGaoYanPRA2024} have been proposed.
+It has been shown that quantum coherence and entanglement can be interconverted in bipartite and multipartite systems under certain conditions, which provides an operational connection between these two kinds of quantum resources \cite{StreltsovSinghPRL2015,MaYadinPRL2016,QiGaoYanJPA2017,ChitambarHsiehPRL2016,HuFanPRA2017,ZhuMaPRA2017,KimLeePRA2022,KodukhovKronbergPRA2023}.
+Streltsov \textit{et al.} first showed that quantum coherence with respect to a fixed basis can be converted into entanglement via incoherent operations \cite{StreltsovSinghPRL2015}.
+Ref. \cite{MaYadinPRL2016} showed that coherence can also be converted into quantum discord.
 Based on the generalized Gell-Mann matrices, the coherence concurrence has been proposed in \cite{QiGaoYanJPA2017}.
-Moreover, its relationship with entanglement concurrence has been established, which has provided a framework for the conversion between coherence and entanglement \cite{QiGaoYanJPA2017}.
-Based on the fidelity, the geometric measure of $k$-coherence $C_G^{(k)}(\rho)$ and the geometric measure of $k$-partite entanglement $E_G^{(k)}(\rho)$ have been introduced \cite{RegulaPianiNJP2018}, and coherence conversion protocol has been provided \cite{RegulaPianiNJP2018}.
-The fidelity and the $\alpha$-affinity share many similar properties, which prompts us to study multilevel coherence from the perspective of the $\alpha$-affinity.
+Moreover, its relationship with entanglement concurrence has been established, thereby providing a framework for the conversion between coherence and entanglement \cite{QiGaoYanJPA2017}.
+Based on fidelity, the geometric measure of $k$-coherence $C_G^{(k)}(\rho)$ and the geometric measure of $k$-partite entanglement $E_G^{(k)}(\rho)$ have been introduced \cite{RegulaPianiNJP2018}, and a coherence conversion protocol has been provided \cite{RegulaPianiNJP2018}.
+Fidelity and $\alpha$-affinity share many similar properties, which motivates us to study multilevel coherence from the perspective of $\alpha$-affinity.